StackOps/python-automationclient/docs/source/Device.rst

 Modify a specific device from pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To update a device all arguments are mandatory
+To update a device all arguments are mandatories

 .. code-block:: bash